 - An AV Preeminent rated attorney by Martindale-Hubbell® Peer Review Ratings

-- Serves on the Board of Directors of the Alabama Defense Lawyers’ Association
+- Serves as the President-Elect of the Alabama Defense Lawyers’ Association

 - Canterbury United Methodist Church, Adult and Child Sunday School Teacher